pitch-game/pitch-docs/docs/README.md

 ## About

 Pitch is an online multiplayer football simulation game.
-Users can create their own squads, manage and upgrade them and then play against each other in [[real-time]].
+Users can manage and upgrade their own squads and then play against each other in [[real-time]] across multiple different competitions.

 ## Development